stat545ubc-2023/Anime-I-Have-Seen/README.md

 # Anime I Have Seen :)
 Hello!
 This repository has been updated with a newer version of the app **Anime I Have Seen :)** that has additional user-friendly features!
 It has all the anime I have seen from the website **Crunchyroll** (logo in the top left corner of the deployed app).

-Here is the link to the previous version: [OLD - Anime I have seen:)](https://jchalissery14.shinyapps.io/assignment-b3-jchalissery14/)
+Here is the link to the previous version: [OLD - Anime I have seen :)](https://jchalissery14.shinyapps.io/assignment-b3-jchalissery14/)

 Here is the link to the current version: [UPDATED - Anime I Have Seen :)](https://jchalissery14.shinyapps.io/assignment-b4-jchalissery14/)